jhdavids8/ransack-abbreviator/README.md

   <%= f.submit %>
 <% end %>
 ```

-With the above, what would have normally been a URL param of 'name_cont' is now 'nm_cont'. 'articles_title_start' is now 'ars.tl_start'.
+When the above form is submitted, what would have normally been a URL param of 'name_cont' is now 'nm_cont'. 'articles_title_start' is now 'ars.tl_start'.

 See the [Ransack](https://github.com/ernie/ransack) documentation on how to reference associations, columns, and predicates.

+#### Remove those POST hacks!
-3. Hopefully, remove all the POST hacks you did to get pagination and whatnot to work correctly, and enjoy a shorter URL!
+Hopefully, the URL is now at least half the size it could have been before and you can remove all the POST hacks you did to get pagination and whatnot to work correctly!

 ### Some Notes
 * ransack_abbreviation_for abbreviates what it can, and returns the full name for what it cannot.
 For example, if you forgot to abbreviate 'articles', then ransack_abbreviation_for(@q, :articles_title_start) would return 'articles.tl_start'